Terminology and Standards – ISO 704, ISO 1087 & More

 Conclusion

 Terminology standards provide the foundation for consistent, transparent and systematic professional communication.
-They are not an end in themselves, but a methodological framework for making concepts durable and comprehensible.
+They are not an end in themselves, but a methodological framework for keeping concepts understandable, translatable and maintainable over time.